 LHF’s outdoor day camp setting provides a fun and unique way for children entering kindergarten through 12th grade to experience day-to-day farm and town life from the years 1700 through 1900.
 History will come to life as campers fill their days with outdoor, hands-on activities, games, crafts and visits to Living History Farms’ historic sites.
 2020 registration is open.

 Polk County Conservation offers a variety of summer camps for youth.
 Summer day camps are designed to encourage hands-on learning through outdoor explorations, activities, games, crafts, and more.
 Camps will be led by naturalists.
-Camps are for kids ages 6+ and run June 22 through August 7, 2020.
-On-line Registration opens March 7, 2020 at 8:00 am.
+Most indoor and outdoor programs are cancelled through June 30.
+This includes summer camps.

 SCI offers a number of camps that focus on nature and ecology.
 Campers in Kindergarten through 8th grade have the opportunity explore the land and water around SCI and the Des Moines area.
 Kids will learn the importance of recycling, learn about the animals you can see – and some you can’t, older kids will go on field trips to Gray’s Lake to learn how to canoe among other things.
 2020 registration is open.

 Wildlife Camps is a day camp for students entering 3rd-7th grade.
 The registration deadline is two weeks before the camp starts.
 Camp goals are to: awaken an awareness of the natural world and wildlife in our state parks; nurture an appreciation for wildlife and natural ecosystems and inspire action by developing a “land ethic”.
 Camps offered near Des Moines include: Walnut Woods in West Des Moines, Ledges in Boone and Big Creek in Polk City.
-Registration will open Monday, March 9, 2020.
+Summer 2020 Wildlife Camps have been canceled.

 Warren County Conservation Board Naturalists provide quality outdoor recreation, conservation and environmental education programs throughout the year.
 They also offer Summer Nature Day Camps that allow children to explore and enjoy nature up close.
 The camps are a week-long and are for four to 15 year olds.
-Parents may register children for camp beginning Tuesday, March 4, 2020 at 8:00 am.
-You can register at the Annett Nature Center or call (515) 961-6169.
-Space is limited.
+2020 Nature Day Camps are canceled.

 Does your favorite nature enthusiast have a favorite summer camp in Des Moines?
 Tell us about it in the comments.